iclr-blogposts/2024/_posts/2024-05-07-extreme-multilabel-learning.md

 Note: please use the table of contents as defined in the front matter rather than the traditional markdown styling.

+## Introduction
+Humans are wired to ``label'' everything in the most natural way.
+These labels help to separate one object from another.
+Moreover, in many cases, a single object can be associated with more than one label.
+This basic human tendency makes multi-label learning applicable in a wide range of domains.
+Also, in the current scenario, data is an indispensable resource that plays a pivotal role in the digital space.
+Several tasks such as automatically annotating images, recommending hashtags in social media, annotating web articles, and advertisement ranking in digital marketing or product search require the model to pick a subset of relevant labels from a large set of labels (order of $10^{6}$, or more).

+In recent years, the complexity of a learner has grown from binary classification, where the goal is to learn to choose a single label out of only two choices available, to multi-class classification, where the goal of a learner is to choose a label from amongst $L$ choices with $L\ge 2$ to multi-label classification where learner chooses the most relevant subset of these labels.
+The complexity of the learning task has not only increased in terms of choices available, but it has also multiplied in terms of the number of labels under consideration.
+Earlier, the label space was limited to a few thousand, which have now been shot up to millions.
+The data having high dimensional input and label space require special attention as the tasks associated with data are not limited to capturing and storing efficiently.

+Extreme Classification (XC) has intensified the research challenges and forced the community to look beyond the limits of conventional machine learning.
+It created a paradigm shift and put emphasis on algorithms with logarithmic time complexities in terms of the number of labels.
+Many of them require well-grounded theoretical proof.
+This blog focuses on recent progress in the field of extreme classification and also casts light on some of the thrust areas and research gaps.

+## Formal Definition of XML
+This section introduces a formal definition of XML, which is used throughout the blog.
+Let $X = \mathbb{R}^d$ denotes the $d$-dimensional real-valued input space, and $Y={(y_1, y_2 \dots y_q)}$ denotes the label space with $q$ potential discrete labels.
+The task of multi-label learning is to learn a mapping $f:X \rightarrow 2^Y$ from the multi-label training set $D={\{(x_i, Y_i) | 1 \leq i \leq m\}}$.
+For each sample $(x_i, y_i), x_i \in X$ is a $d$-dimensional feature vector $(x_{i1}, x_{i2}, \dots, x_{id})^T$ and $y_i \subseteq Y$ is label associated with $x_i$.

+## Facets of Extreme Multi-label Learning

+Extreme multi-label learning involves a high-dimensional label space.
+Therefore, it requires careful and exhaustive attention to each facet of the multi-label classification problem **(illustrated in Figure \ref{fig:facets_of_xml}).** Each of them is described below:

 ## Equations

 This theme supports rendering beautiful math in inline and display modes using [MathJax 3](https://www.mathjax.org/) engine.